JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/cohere.md

 # Cohere
 Official website [https://cohere.ai](https://cohere.ai)

 Cohere is an artificial intelligence company that specializes in developing language models.
 It uses advanced natural language processing and machine learning techniques to improve understanding of human language and the ability to generate text automatically.
-Its models are used in applications such as sentiment analysis, summarization, and machine translation.
+Its models are used in sentiment analysis, summarization, and machine translation applications.

 ## Connect your Cohere account
 - Create an account in [cohere.ai](https://cohere.ai/)